Home Cocktails Ordinary Drink Pink Lady

 What type of gin works best for a Pink Lady?

-A London Dry gin is typically recommended for a Pink Lady, as its juniper-forward profile complements the sweetness of the grenadine and the creaminess of the egg white.
-However, you can experiment with floral or citrus-forward gins for a unique twist.
+A London Dry gin is typically recommended for a Pink Lady, as its juniper-forward flavor complements the sweetness of grenadine and the richness of cream.
+However, experimenting with different gin styles can yield interesting variations.

 You Might Also Like